Egg Substitutes for Baking

 Flax seed: 1 tablespoon freshly ground flax seed + 3 tablespoons warm water

-Soak flax seed in water until it forms a thick gel, about 5 to 10 minutes.
-Gives baked goods nutty flavor and moistness.
-Use golden flax seed instead of brown if you want a lighter color in your baked goods.
+Soak flax seed in water until it forms a thick gel, about 5 to 10 minutes, to make a "flax egg".
+This method gives baked goods a nutty flavor and would be best in moist and dense recipes such as brownies, muffins, quick breads, pancakes, and waffles.
+Use golden flax seed instead of brown if you want a lighter color in your finished product.
 Flax seeds, no matter how finely ground, will add a little texture.
-Best in moist and dense recipes such as brownies, muffins, quick breads, pancakes, and waffles.
+They may also brown quicker during cooking so watch your cooking time or consider adjusting the heat slightly.

 Chia seeds: 1 tablespoon chia seeds + 3 tablespoons water